ssc-spc-cloud-nuage/eslz-template/L0_blueprint_launchpad/README.md

 }
 ```

 You can add as many as you need.
-You can also remove them when needed and simple re-run `./gorover.sh <env> apply` to update the membership.
+You can also remove them when needed and simple re-run the `rover-<environment>.sh` script to update the membership.